EnWe/EnWe/README.md

 ## Hi @all 👋

 Hello my name is Enrico and this is my Github profile!
-Programmin is just a hobby for me.
+Programming is just a hobby for me.